 Skip to Content

-Before the launch of the OREI, there were some senior faculty involved in obesity research in a number of departments and colleges, but there was limited interaction and UI lacked interdisciplinary/interdepartmental focus in obesity.
+Before the launch of the OREI, some senior faculty were involved in obesity research in a number of departments and colleges, but there was limited interaction and UI lacked interdisciplinary/interdepartmental focus in obesity.
 The development of this interaction and national visibility and recognition has been and is a priority of the OREI working in a complementary partnership with the Fraternal Order of Eagles Diabetes Research Center (FOEDRC) and other centers at UI.

-The OREI and FOEDRC have partnered in launching small, informal meetings of faculty—one focused on basic research and another on behavioral medicine and science research—to discuss ideas and work in progress.
-A goal of these Chalk Talks is the development of research “community” and interaction across departments and colleges with a goal to building the foundation for future interdisciplinary research programs.
+Under the leadership of Dr. Andrew Norris, the OREI and FOEDRC have partnered in launching small, informal meetings of faculty—focused on basic research—for internal review of plans for extramural research grants.
+An additional goal of these Chalk Talks is the development of research “community” and interaction across departments and colleges to build the foundation for future interdisciplinary research programs.

 The OREI Behavioral Medicine Group is an informal intercollegiate,